Bridge-The-Gap-Series/RSK-00/README.md

   </details>

-- Clone this repo or copy the contents of main.r into a local main.r.
+- Clone this repo or copy the contents of main.R into a local main.R.
 Being able to clone repos and commit changes from the terminal will be an expected knowledge over time 💪

 ## LEARNING
 Read through this [semi-tutorial](https://www.datamentor.io/r-programming/#first-r-program) for foundational knowledge.